 Freestylers are looking for the best places to try out new tricks.
 This usually involves resorts that have a snowpark and possibly a halfpipe.
 Dedicated freestylers will session the same rail, box or jump for hours at a time to constantly refine and improve their tricks.

-You might also find freestyle snowboarders around town, setting up jumps and attempting to ride man made features such as stair hand rails.
-But when there is fresh snow, most freestylers will be shredding the fresh snow with the freeriders.
+You might also find freestyle snowboarders around town, setting up jumps and attempting to ride man made features such as handrails on stairs.
+But when there is fresh snow, most freestylers will be shredding the pow with the freeriders.

 This is the section of the freestyle vs freeride guide where we start talking stereotypes….